-I am currently working on developing Kitty Krumble, a smaller version of my treats, so our Feline Friends can enjoy EVA too.
+I am currently working on developing Kitty Krumble, a smaller version of my cookies, so our Feline Friends can enjoy EVA too.

 Can Puppies have these Canine Cookies?

-Studies have shown that E.V.A. promotes bone and muscle growth in puppies.
-Being proactive and giving Elk Velvet Antler dog treats to your pets as they age will help to promote strong joints and overall good health throughout their life.
+Studies have shown that E.V.A. promotes bone and muscle growth.
+Being PROACTIVE and giving our Motion Magic Canine Cookies as a multi-supplement as they age, can help to promote strong joints and overall good health throughout their life.